sjitech/sji-android-screen-capture/README.md

 <b>For private reason, we'v closed this project, if you are interested with this project or asking for bussiness support please contact osexp2003@gmail.com, Feel free to feedback with English/日本語/中国語!</b>

 <br>
+New 2014/09/15: Support IE, mobile chrome/firefox.... theoretically all browsers<br>
+New 2014/09/15: Got screen capture 30frames/second in android 4.4 and 4.2(but 4.2 have scratch, on working)<br>

 [Screenshot]